dfernandez79/barman/README.md

 On the browser it can be loaded as a plain script or using [AMD]:

 * When loaded as a plain script, a global called `barman` will be added to the `window` object.
-* When loaded using [AMD], the `barman` object is returned by the module and no global will be registered.
+* When loaded using [AMD], the `barman` object is returned by the module and no global will be created.

 In both cases you can use the minified version: `dist/barman.min.js`, which includes a [source map]; or the full source: `src/barman.js`.